KELD-FM

-KELD-FM (106.5 MHz) is a radio station licensed to Hampton, Arkansas, United States, the station serves the El Dorado area.
+KELD-FM (106.5 MHz) is an American radio station licensed to Hampton, Arkansas, United States, the station serves the El Dorado area.
 The station is currently owned by Noalmark Broadcasting Corporation.

 History

 On March 1, 2017 KELD-FM changed the format from talk to adult hits, branded as "106.5 The Planet". (into taken from stationintel.com) On March 5, 2019 KELD rebranded as "Max 106.5" and the format changed to Top 40 (CHR).
+In April 2023 KVMZ began simulcasting KELD.